-INFORMED CONSENT CHECKLIST - BASIC AND ADDITIONAL ELEMENTS 1 A statement that the study involves research The title of the research project An explanation of the purposes of the research The expected duration of the subject's participation (time to complete) A description of the procedures to be followed Identification of any procedures which are experimental A description of any reasonably foreseeable risks or discomforts to the subject ( (must be included even if there are no risks to subjects) e A description of any benefits to the subject or to others which may reasonably be expected from the research ( must be included even if there are no benefits to the subjects ) 1 A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained For research involving more than minimal risk, an explanation as to whether any compensation, and an explanation as to whether any medical treatments are available, if injury occurs and, if so, what they consist of, or where further information may be obtained.
-An explanation of whom to contact for answers to pertinent questions about the research (you and advisor if applicable) An explanation of whom to contact for answers to pertinent questions about your rights as a participant in human research ( the official university contact) () Injury Q's An explanation of whom to contact for answers to pertinent questions about injury, therapy, or appropriate referral sources (medical, counseling, etc.) A statement that participation is voluntary, refusal to participate will involve no - penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits, to which the subject is otherwise ontitled benefits, to which the subject is otherwise entitled A copy of the consent form must be made available to the subject A copy of the consent form must be made available to the subject ADDITIONAL ELEMENTS, AS APPROPRIATE BUTTONAL ELEVIENTS, AS ALL KULKATE S A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant), which are currently unforeseeable l l Anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent l l Any additional costs to the subject that may result from participation in the research ] The consequences of a subject's decision to withdraw from the research and procedures for orderly termination of participation by the subject A statement that significant new findings developed during the course of the 1 research, which may relate to the subject's willingness to continue participation, will be provided to the subject The approximate number of subjects involved in the study
+CHECK INFORMED CONSENT CHECKLIST - BASIC AND ADDITIONAL ELEMENTS A statement that the study involves research The title of the research project An explanation of the purposes of the research The expected duration of the subject's participation (time to complete) A description of the procedures to be followed Identification of any procedures which are experimental A description of any reasonably foreseeable risks or discomforts to the subject (must be included even if there are no risks to subjects) A description of any benefits to the subject or to others which may reasonably be expected from the research (must be included even if there are no benefits to the subjects) A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained For research involving more than minimal risk, an explanation as to whether any compensation, and an explanation as to whether any medical treatments are available, if injury occurs and, if so, what they consist of, or where further information may be obtained. () Research Q's An explanation of whom to contact for answers to pertinent questions about the research (you and advisor if applicable) () Rights Q's An explanation of whom to contact for answers to pertinent questions about your rights as a participant in human research (the official university contact) () Injury Q's An explanation of whom to contact for answers to pertinent questions about injury, therapy, or appropriate referral sources (medical, counseling, etc.) A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits, to which the subject is otherwise entitled A copy of the consent form must be made available to the subject ADDITIONAL ELEMENTS, AS APPROPRIATE A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant), which are currently unforeseeable Anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent Any additional costs to the subject that may result from participation in the research The consequences of a subject's decision to withdraw from the research and procedures for orderly termination of participation by the subject

+A statement that significant new findings developed during the course of the research, which may relate to the subject's willingness to continue participation, will be provided to the subject The approximate number of subjects involved in the study

-ATTACHMENT I
+ATTACHMENT J